β Apodis (beta Apodis)

 β Apodis is a double hypergiant star in the constellation of Apus.

 β Apodis visual magnitude is 4.24.
-Because of its moderate brightness, β Apodis should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, β Apodis should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of β Apodis